CVLSC Safety Policy

 The Club will arrange safety cover for those afloat as follows: –

 Two safety boats should always be launched, and at least two “qualified” helms will be in attendance.

-- Safety boats should at all times be manned by two people, who should be appropriately dressed and prepared to stay out on the water for long periods and at least the crew should be prepared to go in the water.
+- Safety boats should at all times be manned by two people, who should be appropriately dressed and prepared to stay out on the water for long periods and at least one should be prepared to go in the water.

 - Unless the conditions are benign there should always be at least two safety boats each crewed with 2 people.
-Therefore the club will now be rostering 3 safety boat helms and 2 OOD’s at weekends.
-The safety boat helms should have at least power boat level 2, or 3 years equivalent experience.
-The rostered safety boat helms will split between the RIBs, taking their crew from the OOD’s, any volunteers or the backup fleet.
-All the OOD’s and safety boat helms should come to the club with clothing suitable for manning a safety boat and going into the water.
+Therefore the club will now be rostering 2 safety boat helms and 2 crews and 2 OOD’s at weekends.
+The safety boat helms should have at least power boat level 2, or 3 years equivalent experience and, ideally, have completed the CVLSC rescue helm safety training.
+From April 2019 this training will be mandatory.
+The rostered safety boat helms will split between the RIBs, All the OODs and safety boat helms and crews should come to the club with clothing suitable for manning a safety boat and going into the water.
 Wet suits are a minimum, but dry suits are usually more appropriate and buoyancy aids shall always be worn.

 - A safety boat should be out on the water at all times when there is any sailing underway as there is the risk of undue delay in attending an entrapment if the safety crew are on the balcony.

 - A watch from the balcony should be kept at all times (by OOD on Saturdays and Sundays relaying relevant information to the safety boats with a hand held radio).